 A mindful Zen garden for kids is a simple and fun craft that you can do with your kids at home or in a kids’ yoga class.

-A Zen garden is an ancient meditation technique developed by Japanese monks to aid in mindfulness.
-They created large sand and rock gardens to rake for a calming and meditative practice.
+A Zen garden is an ancient meditation technique developed by monks in Japan to aid in mindfulness.
+The traditional approach was to create large sand and rock gardens to rake for a calming and meditative practice.

-Now, many people all over the world use smaller desktop Zen gardens to bring them a little peace and calm in their day.
-The little Zen garden is a reminder to take mindful breaks, rest the eyes, and take a few deep breaths.
+Now, many people all over the world have a smaller desktop Zen garden to bring them a little peace and calm in their day.
+The little Zen garden is a reminder to take mindful breaks, rest your eyes, and take a few deep breaths.

 Combined with my Mindful Glitter Calm Down Jar at my desk, I feel more centered and mindful with my own mini Zen garden to help me focus throughout the day.

-You can easily make a mindfulness Zen garden of your own to have at home, or for your kids to have in their workspace (especially with distance learning being all too common these days!).
+You can easily make your own miniature Zen garden to have at home, or for your kids to have in their workspace.

-I did this craft with my two little boys, ages 8 and 11.
-The younger is very artistic and was right on board with it, ready to god.
-His fairy rock garden on the beach is really quaint and adorable.
+I did this craft with my two boys, ages 8 and 11.
+The younger is very artistic and was right on board with it, ready to go.
+His fairy rock garden on the beach is quaint and adorable.

-His older brother, usually reluctant to do anything other than be on his screens, was surprising really into it as well!
+His older brother, usually reluctant to do anything other than be on his screens, was surprisingly really into it as well!
 He was ready to try it out immediately.

-He listened to the directions, learned about how it helps with mindfulness, got started on his desert scene, and after about 20 minutes of constructing careful said, “This actually is really calming.”
+He listened to the directions, learned about how mini zen gardens help with mindfulness, got started on his desert scene, and after about 20 minutes of constructing carefully said, “This actually is really calming.”

 First of all, What is Mindfulness for Kids?

-First, it’s important that your child or students know a little bit about mindfulness and why it is important.
+First, your child or students must learn a little bit about mindfulness, why it is important, and how it relates to mini zen gardens.

 During the day, we often get caught up in too many things, our tasks, our to-do lists, the meals we will eat later, and things that happened earlier that caused great emotion.